 The major step in this evolution was to recognize that performance of maintenance should be targeting function preservation at the aircraft level rather than focusing on the component failure per se.
-This evolution resulted in:
+This evolution resulted in MSG-3 delivery to enforce:

-- the system level and top-down approach for function identification, instead of a component level and bottom-up approach. - the consequence-driven approach, starting with the failure identification as "hidden" or "evident" to the flight crew and "safety" or "non-safety" categorization to ensure specific addressing controls of the risk of failure. - the function preservation instead of failure prevention, to ensure the system function and the availability of protective devices. - the task-oriented approach instead of a maintenance process-oriented approach to preparation of a maintenance programme.
+- the system level and top-down approach for function identification, instead of a component level and bottom-up approach. - the consequence-driven approach, starting with the failure identification as "hidden" or "evident" to the flight crew and "safety" or "non-safety" categorization to ensure specific controls are used to address the risk of failure. - the function preservation instead of failure prevention, to ensure the system function and the availability of protective devices. - the task-oriented approach instead of a maintenance process-oriented approach in preparation of the aircraft maintenance programme.